BLCM/bl3mods/Apocalyptech/deprecated_or_broken/README.md

 - `guaranteed_cartel_operatives.txt` - Ups the probability of Cartel operatives
   (during the Revenge of the Cartels event) from 30% to 100%.
 Works fine, but it's a bit much.
 Never used it outside of a couple tests.
+- `mayhem_level_cheats` - Some old Mayhem Mode cheats that I was using for quite awhile; namely restricting enemy scaling to 2x and forcing specific modifier configs for each level.
+Since releasing my Mayhem Mode Configurator, though, this mod's kind of obsolete, and I grew to not really want this exact config anyway.
+So, moving this over here as a deprecated mod.

 I had a collection of timed-event-enabling mods publicly available prior to the availability of B3HM as a modding tool.
 Gearbox asked us to not do mods